KosRud/Material-Clustering-Benchmark/Unity/Assets/Documentation/Main.md

 [StopCondition](#ClusteringAlgorithms.StopCondition) is a static class which defines constant for the stoppind condition.
 Whenever a [dispatcher](#dispatchers) is running with the stopping condition enabled, it references [StopCondition](#ClusteringAlgorithms.StopCondition) to ensure all benchmarks use the same values.

-[ClusteringRTsAndBuffers](#ClusteringAlgorithms.ClusteringRTsAndBuffers) stores all the textures and buffers needed for clustering.
+[ClusteringRTsAndBuffers](#ClusteringAlgorithms.ClusteringRTsAndBuffers) stores all the textures and buffers needed for the [dispatchers](#ClusteringAlgorithms.IDispatcher) to run.

 ## Helper Classes